-Richard White’s stunning essay is a long read, but well worth the effort.
+Richard Smith’s stunning essay is a long read, but well worth the effort.
 Although nominally a critique of the Steady State Economy proposals put forth by Herman Daly, Tim Jackson and NEF, it stands on its own as an impeccable critique of the Capitalist mode of production and its basic incapability to stop the ongoing social and environmental degradation of our time.

 I find that the mere mention of the word “capitalism” can easily trigger defensive reactions which hamper any possible dialogue.
-In lieu of shared definition, I strongly recommend reading White’s full easy with an open mind and analyse whether his fits the bill.
+In lieu of shared definition, I strongly recommend reading Smith’s full easy with an open mind and analyse whether his fits the bill.
 The critical aspect of the essay is handled with exemplary respectfulness towards Daly, et al.

 “Daly says, quite rightly, that we need to reduce growth and consumption to save the humans.
 The way to do this, he says, is to limit the scale of “resource throughput.”
 But what is “throughput?”
 Throughput, he tells us “is the flow beginning with raw materials inputs, followed by their conversion into commodities and finally into waste outputs” OK, but which resources and commodities?
 Do we need to limit production of meat, coal, oil, synthetic chemicals?
 How about Starbucks’ Frappacinos, or SUVs, Flat screen TVs?
 Ikea kitchens, Caribbean vacations, 12,000-square-foot homes?
 Daly doesn’t tell us.
 He doesn’t think it’s necessary to specify cuts in resource use or consumption because he believes the market is the best mechanism to make these micro decisions: “Once the level of resource throughput is reduced to a sustainable level, the pattern of consumption will automatically adapt, thanks to the market.
 Let the market determine efficient allocation.”
 Daly does see a role for government – to make the macro-decisions.
 He says that the government or “some democratically elected body” should set “controls” or “quotas” on consumption of particular resources.
 And the quotas, he says, “must be low enough to prevent excessive pollution and ecological costs that fall on the present as on the future.”
 But how could this work under capitalism?